Physical Therapy for Dizziness and Imbalance

 - Motion sickness can sometimes be treated using habituation.
 We use traditional methods as well as adaptations of Dr. Puma's protocol for habituation.
 These are home exercises, overseen by the PT.

 - Visual dependence is a variant of motion sickness where visual motion causes space/motion discomfort.
-Visual dependence can be treated with visual habituation, using devices such as "disco balls".
+Visual dependence can be treated with visual habituation.
+We are presently mainly using very "busy" videos, again in a home setting, sometimes using VR goggles to enhance the experience.This treatment is overseen by our visual vertigo specialist.

-- Driver disorientation syndrome -- driving can be limited because of anxiety provoked by going above certain speeds, getting on or off an expressway, bridges, tunnels, or high contrast driving situations.
-We treat this at Chicago Dizziness and Hearing by using immersive video games that habituate driving behaviors.
+- Driver disorientation syndrome -- driving can be limited because of anxiety and discomfort provoked by going above certain speeds, getting on or off an expressway, bridges, tunnels, or high contrast driving situations.
+We treat this at Chicago Dizziness and Hearing by using immersive video games that habituate driving behaviors, and often combine this with medication.
+This treatment is overseen by our visual vertigo specialist.

 Back to top